-- any tutor, member of staff, volunteer or trustee to whom an allegation of abuse has been made, that involves another member of staff, volunteer or trustee - anyone in a managerial position (including the Designated Safeguarding Officer, line managers, supervisors and trustees) who may be required to deal with such allegations and manage investigations that result from them.
+- any member of staff, volunteer or trustee to whom an allegation of abuse has been made - any former Tutor employed on behalf of Third Space Learning to carry out tuition prior to 2025/26 (TSL moved from human tuition to AI powered tuition at the end of 2024/25 academic year). - anyone in a managerial position (including the Designated Safeguarding Officer, line managers, supervisors and trustees) who may be required to deal with such allegations and manage investigations that result from them.